Apprenticeships Process

 Employer

 Many apprenticeship education providers are approved for NHS Health and Care use via the NHS Salisbury Managed Procurement Services (SMPS).
-You can check if an Education Provider is approved and for further information on SMPS’s NHS Futures page.
-If you have difficulty registering for access to this page email SMPS on [email protected] for an invitation.
-Alternatively, the most recent SMPS Guide is: July 2025.
+You can check if an Education Provider is approved and further information on SMPS’s NHS Futures page.
+If you have difficulty registering for access to this page email SMPS on [email protected].
+Alternatively, refer to the most recent SMPS Guide (Jan26) and provider list (250226).

 If the Education Provider is approved via SMPS: it is highly advised that you request for the apprenticeship contract agreement (between the Education Provider and Employer) to be created via SMPS, to ensure that you have a contract that contains all the requirements and reassurances the Education Provider agreed to under the procurement.
 In order to do this;

-1. Employer is to complete SMPS’s latest Contract Request/Order Form (URN) and submit this to SMPS at [email protected] The Education Provider will need to advise you on when is the best time for you to submit the URN, as contract requests are time sensitive and will only be accepted if your application is at a suitable point.
-Please liaise directly with the Education Provider about this.
-You can also find guidance on completing the URN form and the process within the SMPS Guide above.
+1. Employer is to complete SMPS’s latest Contract URN form and submit this to SMPS at [email protected] .
+Please liaise with the Education Provider for the best time for you to submit the URN, as contract requests are time sensitive and will only be accepted if your application is at a suitable point.
+Guidance on completing the URN form and the process in found within the SMPS Guide above.

 3. Salisbury Procurement team will send the electronic contract to both the Education Provider and Employer for signatures.